 Your ATV is equipped with disc brakes on both front wheels which are hydraulically activated by operating the right brake lever.
-A single drum brake on the rear axle housing is mechanically activated by depressing the brake pedal or operating the left brake lever.
+The single disc brake of the rear drivetrain is hydraulically activated by pressing down on the brake pedal and mechanically activated by operating the rear brake lever/parking brake lever.